 This cube is nearly perfect in pretty much every aspect, from its weight and durability to its flowiness to its perfect reverse cutting and anti-pop that I don't even need to mention.
 The fact that it's a flagship with a truly flagship price should only contribute to this cube's unique identity on the market.

 There's nothing wrong with this cube in my eyes.
 I love the way it feels in the hand, the turning, the flowiness, and especially the hint of tactility.
 It doesn't quite beat out my Cosmic Valk, but that doesn't mean I find any issue with it either.

-This cube is one way the full potential of the GANS 356 Air can be achieved.
-Its unfortunately high price and limited availability mean most cubers may never have the opportunity to own one, but for those who do and those who need it, the GANS Air Ultimate is as good as cubes get.
+This cube is one way the full potential of the GAN 356 Air can be achieved.
+Its unfortunately high price and limited availability mean most cubers may never have the opportunity to own one, but for those who do and those who need it, the GAN Air Ultimate is as good as cubes get.

 GAN Air Ultimate 3x3 ($39.95)